- 5'6" (1.70m)

 The Italian club then loaned him to Colo Colo to gain experience.
 After winning two titles there, he moved to Argentina's River Plate, but suffered an injury that kept him out of the game for several months.
 He recovered to become an essential part of the team that won the 2008 Apertura, before returning to Udinese.

-Under coach Marcelo Bielsa, he has became one of Chile's most important players, while he was also a key component in Udinese's run to the Champions League in 2010-11.
-He joined Barcelona for around €35 million in the summer, starting a new chapter of his career.
+Under coach Marcelo Bielsa, he became one of Chile's most important players, while he was also a key component in Udinese's run to the Champions League in 2010-11.
+He joined Barcelona for around €35 million in the summer, enjoying three productive seasons there before signing with Arsenal.

 Strengths: A player with great technique, he prefers to play in wide areas but can also get into the box and score goals.

-Weaknesses: Inexperienced at the highest level, is a little selfish and holds on to the ball for too long.
+Weaknesses: Can still be a little selfish and hold on to the ball for too long.

 Style: Fast, powerful, tricky, an excellent winger.